cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

   hosts: "logstash:5044"
 ```

-The processors are executed in the order they are defined in the configuration file.
-And each processor receives an event, applies a defined action to the event, and then returns the processed event which is sent to the next processor until the end of the chain.
+The above configuration uses a single processor.
+If we need, we could add more processors.
+Processors are _chained_ and are executed in the order they are defined in the configuration file: Each processor receives an event, applies a defined action to the event, and the processed event is the input to the next processor until the end of the chain.

 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:
 - Expect events coming from Beats in the port `5044`